Thursday, August 13, 2009

 A few white-knuckled miles later, it was yet again time to enter Super Mario land o' oncoming motos.
 I stayed directly parallel to the professor and copied his movements exactly, in an attempt to use him as a buffer in case of emergency (likely).

-Just because they stopped for 2 seconds is not going to keep them
+Just because they stopped for two seconds is not going to keep them

 from starting up while you're mid stream.

 When we got to the meeting, rife with chivos (higher ups) in the international development community, I noticed many U.S. expats here like to wear linen, a look that says “I’m humble because I work in development—no 9-5 office clothes for me, no sir.
-I can take it without AC--just look how simple my office is--except when I get home to my U.S. tax-paid cushy palace that has 3 local maids and a cook.
-I also like to have peace of mind—an attitude embodied by these pants that easily adjust to locally practiced meditational positions, which I never do.”
+I can take it without AC--just look how simple my office is--except when I get home to my U.S. tax-paid cushy palace that has three local maids and a cook.
+I also like to have peace of mind—an attitude embodied by these pants that easily adjust to locally practiced meditation poses, which I never do.”

 For the love of a generator.